Thursday, July 3, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 A few things about setting up a Guest network:

-• Ensure its password differs from that of the primary Wi-Fi network and the admin password.
+• If you enable password protection, make the password different from the primary Wi-Fi network and the admin password.

-• Keep the default setting that makes the guest network isolated.
-This setting generally tends to be “Access Intranet” (needs to be disabled) or “AP isolation” (needs to be enabled).
+• Keep the default setting that isolates the guest network.
+This setting generally tends to be “Access Intranet” (set to disabled) or “AP isolation” (enabled).

-• You don’t need to name your guest network with the word “guest” in it.
-Nobody needs to know it’s a guest network.
+• You don’t need to name your Guest SSID with the word “guest” in it.

 • Your browser (Chrome, Firefox, Safari, etc.) often goes to unwanted websites, sometimes without you doing anything.